PTsolvers/JustRelax.jl/docs/src/man/installation.md

 julia> ]
   pkg> test JustRelax
 ```
-The test will take a while, so grab a :coffee: or :tea:
+The test will take a while, so grab a ☕️ or 🍵